 BA (Cambridge), MSt, DPhil (Oxford)

-My first book, Pierre Bonnard Beyond Vision, forthcoming with Yale University Press, presents a revised understanding of Pierre Bonnard’s practice as a painter, draughtsman, and photographer.
-It explores how his works offer original strategies for decentring the role of vision in representation and establishing art as a system of signs—but from within the tradition of figurative painting.
-As such it aims to reframe the major modernist innovations of the early twentieth century.
+My first book, Pierre Bonnard Beyond Vision, forthcoming with Yale University Press in spring 2022, presents a revised understanding of Pierre Bonnard’s practice as a painter, draughtsman, and photographer.
+It explores how his works offer original strategies for establishing art as a system of signs—but from within the tradition of figurative painting.
+As such it aims to reframe some of the major modernist innovations of the early twentieth century.

-I am currently working on a new project that rethinks the art of France and Germany at the end of the Second World War from an ecological perspective.
-This will examine how artists in the period from 1940 to 1960—including Germaine Richier, Jean Dubuffet, Emil Schumacher, Bernard Schultze and Wols—pioneered practices that explored the interdependence between culture and nature.
-This project arises partly from my research on Bonnard and landscape, but also from my increasing interest in ecological approaches to art history.
-I am also currently working on smaller projects relating to the process of looking at art, and on artist statements.
+I am currently working on a new project that rethinks art at the end of the Second World War from an ecological perspective.
+Focused on artists including Germaine Richier, Jean Dubuffet, and Wols, this project critically examines artistic practices that drew on natural and animal forms amid the toxic legacy of war.
+This project arises from my interest in ecological approaches to art history, and also attempts to answer an urgent contemporary question: how can representations of nature serve to conceal the reality of environmental damage?

 Articles and book chapters

 ‘Painting the Present after Impressionism: Pierre Bonnard and Time’s Continuous Duration’, forthcoming in Time on a Human Scale: Experiencing the Present in Europe, 1860-1930, ed.
-Julian Wright (Proceedings of the British Academy, Oxford University Press, forthcoming 2021).
+Allegra Fryxell and Julian Wright.
+Proceedings of the British Academy.
+Oxford: Oxford University Press, 2021.

 Lucy Whelan, ‘Pierre Bonnard’s Books: An Interpretation,’ Source: Notes in the History of Art 40, no. 4 (Summer 2021).